-The goal of the HealthierUS School Challenge (HUSSC) is to improve the health of the Nation’s children by promoting healthier school environments.
+The goal of HealthierUS School Challenge: Smarter Lunchrooms (HUSSC: SL) is to improve the health of the Nation’s children by promoting healthier school environments.
 To help meet the goal, the Food and Nutrition Service (FNS) identifies schools that have made changes to

 - improve the quality of the foods served,